 Q: I have purchased a laptop already and want to help my student get prepared for the BYOD program next year.
 Can the College please set it up for us?

-A: The College will run a number of ‘getting started’ sessions early in 2018 to ensure that all students are up and running with the program.
+A: The College will run a number of ‘getting started’ sessions early in the new year to ensure that all students are up and running with the program.
 If students would like to get a head start with installing software and getting familiar with their device ready for the new year, they can access the BYOD Self Service portal in Office365 using their school login.
 Students can access the portal from both school and home.

 Q: I have a laptop that needs repair which is not covered by my original warranty.